UNION ARENA: Every Kaiju No. 8 Deck, Ranked

 Buy on TCGPlayer

-All said-and-done, Yellow Mina/Reno is the fastest, most reliable deck coming out of Kaiju No. 8, one that is well positioned to compete with the very aggressive UNION ARENA meta we find ourselves in.
+All said-and-done, Yellow Mina/Reno is the one deck from this set that feels like it has it all.
+It’s already winning tournaments in the UNION ARENA local scene and is well positioned to compete with the very aggressive UNION ARENA meta we find ourselves in.

 Agree?
 Disagree?
 Leave your comments below and let me know which Kaiju No. 8 deck you think is best.